 It was a rare event: a lazy Saturday afternoon with nothing on the schedule.
-I was a cadet at the United States Military Academy, preparing to graduate later that month as a member of the Class of 1993.
-As I stepped out of the barracks area on that sunny spring day, I paused to admire the view that I had called home for the last four years.
-Looking onto “The Plain,” a 12-acre parade field just past the statues of General Douglas MacArthur (Class of 1903) and Colonel Sylvanus Thayer (Class of 1808), I felt that familiar sense of awe realizing I would soon join The Long Grey Line of so many graduates preceding me.
+I was a cadet at the United States Military Academy, preparing to graduate later in the month as a member of the Class of 1993.
+As I stepped out of the barracks area on a sunny spring day, I paused to admire the view I had called home for the last four years.
+Looking onto “The Plain,” a 12-acre parade field just past the statues of General Douglas MacArthur (Class of 1903) and Colonel Sylvanus Thayer (Class of 1808), I felt a familiar sense of awe, realizing I would soon join The Long Grey Line of so many graduates preceding me.

-Just off to the side of Thayer Monument was a sightseeing tour group, a common springtime site.
-The Commandant of Cadets, Brigadier General Robert Foley (Class of 1963), was leading the group through a short history of the academy they were visiting.
+Just off to the side of Thayer Monument was a sightseeing tour group, a common springtime sight.
+The Commandant of Cadets, Brigadier General Robert Foley (Class of 1963), was leading the group through a short history of the Academy they were visiting.
 At the time, General Foley was one of three Medal of Honor recipients still serving on active duty, having earned the award for inspiring leadership while commanding his company during a fierce battle near Quan Dau Tieng, Republic of Vietnam, in 1966.
-He described the tenets of dedication and leadership that are instilled into young cadets from the very start and how that dedication consistently shines in generation after generation of military leaders coming out of West Point.
-As part of this he shared several poignant examples of Americans in combat, relentless onslaughts of overwhelming enemy forces collapsing onto weary bands of brave soldiers led by graduates of our alma mater.
+He described the tenets of dedication and leadership instilled into young cadets from the very start, and how their dedication consistently shines in generation after generation of military leaders coming out of West Point.
+As part of this, he shared several poignant examples of Americans in combat, relentless onslaughts of overwhelming enemy forces collapsing onto weary bands of brave soldiers led by graduates of our alma mater.

-“They will never stop.
-They will never quit.”
+“They would never stop.
+They would never quit.”

-He repeated that phrase over and over as he shared examples of the tactical, mental, and physical challenges many young graduates faced while leading soldiers in combat.
+He repeated the phrase over and over as he shared examples of tactical, mental, and physical challenges many young graduates faced while leading soldiers in combat.

 Needless to say, it was quite stirring.

-At times, “they will never stop…” referred unrelenting attacks of the enemy.
-At other times, the young Army officers and soldiers they led earned that credit.
+At times, “they would never stop…” referred unrelenting attacks of their enemy.
+At other times, the young Army officers and soldiers they led earned the credit.